Diagnosing Hate Speech Classification: Where Do Humans and Machines Disagree, and Why?: Inconsistency in Human Annotation

 We run embedding regression~\citep{RODRIGUEZ_SPIRLING_STEWART_2023} on a collection of 1,101,165 online comments which include the ones pre-classified as hate speech.
 To capture the content of hate, we must consider the relevant context.
 As explained earlier, we treat hate or non-hate as the regressor, embedding as the response, and run the regression to see if the same word has different meanings in hate versus non-hate contexts.

-As shown in Table~\ref{tab:reg-black} and Table~\ref{tab:reg-women}, the meaning of the words ``black'' and ``women'' differs between hate and non-hate speeches.
-However, the identity of annotators does not have a statistically significant impact on the classification of hate speech.
+We begin the investigation on variance within human annotation with the most malicious racial slur, "n*****," a word against the black population.
+We want to understand whether human annotators of different identities would react differently to this obvious racial slur.

+Our first regression investigates whether black annotators would rate the racial slur differently as compared to annotators of other identities.
+We choose this regression because studies of English linguistics such as ~\citep{Rahman2012TheNW} show that this term has "continued acceptance among some members of the African American community for intragroup self-reference."
+While embedding regression cannot show us whether black annotators are more likely or less likely to rate speeches containing this term as hate speech, it is able to show us whether there is a statistically significant difference in their annotation as compared to annotators of other identities.
+The result is: yes, there is a statistically significant difference.

-Moreover, in Table~\ref{tab:black-women}, we found it statistically significant that female annotators rates ``nigger''-containing comments that target the black population.
-However, in testing other racial slurs, such as ``ching chong'' and ``chink,'' which targets the asian people, we did not find such statistically significant correlations.
+In our second embedding regression shown in Table~\ref{tab:black-women}, we found it statistically significant that female annotators rate comments that contain the term differently as hate speech that target the black population.
+Again, we do not know if this female annotators rate it more harshly or more gently, because the regression only shows us that they have a distinctive reaction to this term.
+However, in testing with other slurs, for example those that target the Asian population, we did not find such a statistically significant correlation, which means that female annotators do not have significantly different reactions to all racial slurs.